Kripke structure (model checking)

-This article describes Kripke structures as used in model checking.
-For a more general description, see Kripke semantics.

 A Kripke structure is a variation of the transition system, originally proposed by Saul Kripke, used in model checking to represent the behavior of a system.

 It consists of a graph whose nodes represent the reachable states of the system and whose edges represent state transitions, together with a labelling function which maps each node to a set of properties that hold in the corresponding state.
 Temporal logics are traditionally interpreted in terms of Kripke structures.